Trietptm-on-Coding-Algorithms/picotracer/README.md

  257         2 (7.14%)
 ```

-Warning: `Pin` will try to find symbols in a multitude of ways, in case it fails the API name returned is a 'blank' string.
+**Warning**: `Pin` will try to find symbols in a multitude of ways, in case it fails the API name returned is a 'blank' string.